greenerservices/greenerservices.github.io/app/principles/actions/5a-take-a-green-approach-to-AI-used-by-the-service.md

 ###  (i) Be clear on the use case for AI

 Be clear on the use case for GenAI/LLMs and whether an alternative non-generative AI approach e.g. image recognition, natural language processing would be more appropriate.

+Large Language Models (LLMs) are a type of generative AI that create text.

 [AI Playbook for the UK Government](https://www.gov.uk/government/publications/ai-playbook-for-the-uk-government/artificial-intelligence-playbook-for-the-uk-government-html#using-ai-safely-and-responsibly): 'Assess the environmental impact of training and/or deploying your AI system before commencing development.
 Consider whether the impact represents a reasonable trade-off between benefits and energy consumption, and whether a less energy-intensive system might be able to achieve the same or similar results.'